MrKiven/dotfiles/README.md

-# My Code Dotfile..For Mac Or Linux
+# My Code Dotfile.

-> tmux  zsh k-vim gitconfig tig fzf z vagrant...
+> tmux zsh k-vim gitconfig tig fzf autojump vagrant... e.g.
 >> also fuck, but not use

 ## Some Else Waiting...